(801) 756-3737

 Don’t worry – the advice is all practical and you can start them as soon as today.

-The Role Sugar Plays in Tooth Health
+The Role Sugar and Dental Plaque Plays in Tooth Health

 Sugar on the teeth is not what causes cavities…